-As the manufacturer with 159 years of experience crafting mattresses, every Rogers mattress is built with care and focus.
+As the manufacturer with seven generations of experience crafting mattresses, every Rogers mattress is built with care and focus.
 From the newest innovations in comfort padding to the basic understanding of spring design, Rogers can make your night more than a little better with our top rated line of mattresses for every sleep style and budget. (click here to find out more)

 Brass Beds and Finishes